tyVespA/react-recipes-website/README.md

 - search filter
 - ability to comment
-- ability to attach image
+- ability to attach images